shaodude/SG-HDB-Resale-API-Service/README.md

 This is a personal project involving the development of a Java Spring Boot backend API service.
 It is being created in a personal capacity for learning and experimentation, without any commercial intent.

-For the full project documentation, visit [here](https://shaodude.github.io/SG-HDB-Resale-API-Service/).
+For the full project documentation, visit [here](https://shaodude.github.io/SG-HDB-Resale-API-Service/) - Work in Progress.

 # Project Features